char543/xpress-video/README.md

 ## Features

-- Turnkey solution for high-quality, on-demand and offline streaming
+- Turnkey solution for high-quality, on-demand and offline streaming storage and download of video
 - Video storage and download capabilities
 - Userless
 - Cross-platform support